kanwal-codes/Transit-Delay-Tracker/CACHE_SETUP.md

 ## 🚀 Faster App Startup with Routes Cache

-This app uses a persistent disk cache for TTC routes data to dramatically improve startup and search performance.
+This app uses a persistent cache for TTC routes data to dramatically improve startup and search performance.
+Supports both Redis (production, multi-server) and disk (local/single-server) caching.

 ### ⚡ Performance Improvement